Jorge Jesus: Return to Benfica

 Jesus returned to Benfica on 3 August 2020, signing a two-year contract with the club.
 Despite a €105 million investment, the biggest ever in Portuguese football, the season started with Benfica's elimination in the Champions League third qualifying round and continued with a loss at the Super Cup, an elimination from the League Cup, and a fourth place at the end of the league's first round.
 With his fourth loss at the Portuguese Cup final, Jesus equalled the record of José Maria Pedroto and Fernando Vaz.

-After a rocky start to the 2021-22 campaign, which saw the 'águias' being beaten 1-0 by Portimonense SC and 3-1 by Sporting CP in the league - both at home -, and suffer a 3-0 defeat at FC Porto's home ground in the Portuguese Cup round of 16, Jorge Jesus left Benfica by mutual consent on 28 December 2021, just two days shy of another trip to the Dragão.
+After a rocky start to the 2021–22 campaign, which saw the 'águias' being beaten 1–0 by Portimonense and 3–1 by Sporting CP in the league – both at home - and suffer a 3–0 defeat at Porto's home ground in the Portuguese Cup round of 16, Jorge Jesus left Benfica by mutual consent on 28 December 2021, just two days shy of another trip to the Dragão.
 He was replaced by then Benfica B coach, Nélson Veríssimo.

 Fenerbahçe

-Jesus arrived at Istanbul on May 31, 2022, and toured the stadium on June 1, 2022.
-On June 2, Jesus was appointed as the manager of Fenerbahçe on a one-year deal.
+Jesus arrived at Istanbul on 31 May 2022, and toured the stadium on 1 June 2022.
+On 2 June, Jesus was appointed as the manager of Fenerbahçe on a one-year deal.

+Jesus won the 2022–23 Turkish Cup, defeating İstanbul Başakşehir with a score of 2–0 in the final on 11 June 2023, with Fenerbahçe winning their first trophy in 9 years back after the 2014 Turkish Super Cup.
+After the match, Jesus announced that he would leave the club.